sam-coffey/wagyu-key-gen/README.md

 ### Ubuntu 18.04
 Even if Ubuntu 18.04 is somewhat old, it is a great OS to build our releases on for the Linux target because it has an older GLIBC which makes it more compatible.
 More details [here](https://pyinstaller.readthedocs.io/en/stable/usage.html#making-gnu-linux-apps-forward-compatible).

-Execute all those commands in your terminal to build a distribution for release.
+Execute all these commands in your terminal to build a distribution for release.
 ```console
 sudo apt update && sudo apt -y upgrade